Antarctic Peninsula Cruise

 Rates: $9,095 - $16,595

-Single Rate: 1.5 times the regular double occupancy rate for twin cabins and 2 times the regular double occupancy rate for suites (not available in the triple share category).
+Single Rate: 1.5 times the regular double occupancy rate for twin cabins and 2 times the regular double occupancy rate for suites.
+Shared cabins may be available in select cabin categories on certain departures.
+Please inquire.

 Kayaking supplement: $795 per person

 Ship - Akademik Sergey Vavilov -

 Cruise the Antarctic Peninsula on a comfortable and well-appointed vessel .
 Throughout your adventure, your highly experienced and personable expedition staff will provide excellent customer care in a casual and active environment.
 Daily hikes, kayaking excursions for those who sign up, and daily Zodiac rides.
 Discover an unimaginable profusion of penguins, whales cresting the waves in close proximity, and sweeping ice sheets that span an entire continent.
 Explore Petermann Island or Wilhelmina Bay where you encounter colossal icebergs and, of course, the ice landscapes that stretch as far as the eye can see.
 Hardy adventurers or those with a yen for history have the chance to camp out on the ice overnight and feel the thrill and audacity of early explorers who attempted to conquer this continent.

 Day 1: Ushuaia / Embark